jtarbard/Software-Engineering-Project-Wiki/Documentation/Testing.md

 * `pytest --setup-show tests/functional/` shows how conftest.py is being called
 * `-v` probably means verbose.
 It shows PASS and FAILED for each test.
 Runs all tests.

+My format (as of now):
+3 "categories/levels"
+1. Original - testing the written code works properly
+2. Extra - testing non-explicit cases works properly in the function
+3. Edge - weird and unconventional use of the routes.
+These are difficult tests but should still pass

 ## Login

 ## Register